Self-Supervised Learning for Real-World Super-Resolution from Dual Zoomed Observations: Introduction

-However, when training SelfDZSR, the cropped short-focus image generally cannot be accurately aligned with the telephoto GT image, making the learned model prone to producing blurry SR results~\cite{RAW-to-sRGB}.
-From Fig.~\ref{fig:misali-intro}, the misalignment can be very complex.
-Off-the-shelf optical flow estimation (\eg, PWC-Net~\cite{PWC-Net}) is limited in offset diversity~\cite{chan2021understanding}, and works poor in SelfDZSR.
-Inspired by~\cite{RAW-to-sRGB,chan2021understanding,DefConv}, we propose adaptive spatial transformer networks (AdaSTN) for better handling the misalignment issue.
-Particularly, we first train a degradation model for mapping the GT to a pseudo-LR image that is ideally aligned with GT.
-Then the pseudo-LR and the original LR images are fed into a pixel-level AdaSTN for estimating the offsets between them to deform the LR features.
-AdaSTN implicitly aligns contents between LR and pseudo-LR by minimizing the reconstruction loss.
-When training is done, the offset estimator of AdaSTN and degradation model can be safely detached.
-That is, the estimated offsets of AdaSTN can be set by default, bringing no extra cost in the test phase.
+Moreover, for aligning LR with GT, we propose adaptive spatial transformer networks (AdaSTN) that takes the auxiliary-LR and LR images for estimating the offsets between them to deform the LR features.
+AdaSTN implicitly aligns contents between LR and auxiliary-LR by minimizing the reconstruction loss of SelfDZSR.
+When training is done, the auxiliary-LR generator and the offset estimator of AdaSTN can be safely detached.
+That is, the estimated offsets of AdaSTN can be set to default, bringing no extra cost in the test phase.
+For the matching of Ref image, instead of searching corresponding contents from Ref to LR features in most existing RefSR methods~\cite{SRNTT,TTSR,MASA-SR,C2-Matching,DCSR}, we perform it from Ref to auxiliary-LR features.
+Finally, the warped LR and warped Ref features can be regarded as aligned with GT, which are then combined and fed into the restoration module.

-Moreover, for better exploiting Ref, another key issue in SelfDZSR is to search corresponding contents from Ref for LR image.
-Most existing RefSR methods~\cite{SRNTT,TTSR,MASA-SR,C2-Matching,DCSR} perform similarity matching between LR and Ref features.
-But for SelfDZSR, the LR and GT are not inaccurately aligned, and matching Ref to LR may bring more uncertainty.
-Thus, we instead calculate the correlation between the pseudo-LR and Ref features.
-Then we feed the pseudo-LR and warped Ref features into AdaSTN for finer alignment.
-In the testing phase, the pseudo-LR image can be replaced by the LR image.
-By this way, we can ensure that the deformed Ref features are approximately aligned with GT during training, and aligned with LR during testing.
-Finally, the deformed LR and deformed Ref features can be regarded as aligned with GT, which are then combined and fed into the restoration module.

 Extensive experiments are conducted on the Nikon camera from the DRealSR dataset~\cite{CDC} as well as the CameraFusion dataset~\cite{DCSR}.
 The results demonstrate the effectiveness and practicability of our SelfDZSR for real-world image SR from dual zoomed observations.
 In comparison to the state-of-the-art SR and RefSR methods, our SelfDZSR performs favorably in terms of both quantitative metrics and perceptual quality.